psdiaspedro/Libft-42Cursus/README.md

 <p align="center">
 	<b><i>Development repo for 42cursus' libft project</i></b><br>
-	For further information about others 42cursus and its projects, please go to my <a href="https://github.com/psdiaspedro?tab=repositories"><b>repositories</b></a>.
+	For further information about 42 and its projects, please go to my <a href="https://github.com/psdiaspedro?tab=repositories"><b>repositories</b></a>.
 </p>

-# Libft
+# About
 ## Implementation of some of the Standard C Library functions

 Libft is the first project in the study program at School 42 (UNIT Factory).
-The purpose of the project is to introduce to students standard C functions that we will be able to use in our future projects.
+>_The purpose of the project is to introduce to students standard C functions that we will be able to use in our future projects._
-To give a deeper understanding of functions we needed to create our own realization of standard functions.
+>_To give a deeper understanding of functions we needed to create our own realization of standard functions._

 All functions are created in accordance with Norm - the bunch of rules how code should be formatted.